-Scientists have designed a device that reads thoughts.
+Scientists have designed a device that is claimed to read thoughts.
 They tried the “iBrain” on British astrophysicist Stephen Hawking.
 In a way, they were able to read Stephen Hawking’s mind.

-A mind-reading device is created by scientists in California to be used in patients with diseases such as of Stephen Hawking, which removes the ability to communicate with the environment.
+A mind-reading device is created by scientists in California to be used in patients with diseases such as that of Hawking that impair the patient’s ability to communicate and interact with the environment.

-The famous British cosmologist was among the first who tried the iBrain, which was invented by Philip Low, 32 year-old neuroscientist from San Diego.
+The famous British cosmologist was among the first who tried the iBrain, which was invented by Philip Low, a 32-year-old neuroscientist from San Diego.

-The iBrain belongs to the new generation of mobile devices attempting to monitor and diagnose neurological and psychical disorders such as Lou Gehrig’s disease which Hawking suffers from, depression and autism.
+The iBrain belongs to the new generation of mobile devices that attempt to monitor and diagnose neurological and psychical disorders such as Lou Gehrig’s disease (which Hawking suffers from), depression, and autism.

 The iBrain can also be used in expensive sleep laboratories, where special hats with dozens of electrodes are used and the patient usually needs to stay overnight.

 The device uses a single channel to record waves of electrical signals in the brain.
-These waves change depending on the activities and thoughts of the person or the brain dysfunction.
+These waves change depending on the patient’s thoughts and activities or possible brain dysfunction.

-Philip Low has developed an algorithm of reading the brain waves, which was the subject of his doctoral thesis in 2007.
+Philip Low has developed an algorithm for reading the brain waves, which was the subject of his doctoral thesis in 2007.
 The initial research was made on finches.